dzahariev/taskboard/README.md

 # taskboard
 Web application for managing (create/modify/delete/start/stop) and monitoring (see progress) of generic tasks, that are handled by separate script or module.
 File system is used for persistency.

-- Backend build with Go, using [GorillaMux](https://github.com/gorilla/mux) for router and [GORM](https://gorm.io) for ORM data access
+- Backend build with Go, using [GorillaMux](https://github.com/gorilla/mux) for router.
 - Frontend based on [OpenUI5](https://openui5.hana.ondemand.com)
 - Security is token based with [Keycloak](https://www.keycloak.org) Open ID provider